kanisterio/kanister/docs/helm_instructions/pgsql_instructions.rst

 Kanister-Enabled PostgreSQL
 ---------------------------

-For basic installation, you can install using a Kanister-enabled Helm chart that will install an instance of PostgreSQL (a Deployment with persistent volumes) as well as a Kanister blueprint to be used with it.
-In particular, this chart uses `WAL-E
+This section describes the steps for a basic installation of an instance of PostgreSQL (a Deployment with persistent volumes) along with a Kanister Blueprint and a Profile via a Kanister-enabled Helm chart.
-<https://github.com/wal-e/wal-e>`_ for continuous archiving of
-PostgreSQL WAL files and base backups.
+In particular, this chart uses `WAL-E <https://github.com/wal-e/wal-e>`_ for continuous archiving of PostgreSQL WAL files and base backups.

 .. code-block:: console